Deutsch Intern

 Travelling Exhibition "Outstanding!
 14 Würzburg Nobel Laureates – Ingenious Minds that Changed the World"

 What does the physicist Ferdinand Braun have to do with group chats on WhatsApp?
 What do the different blood groups actually mean?
-And how is the oxygen we all need to live produced?
+And how is the oxygen we depend on for life produced?

-The exhibition shows how strongly the ideas and discoveries of the Nobel Laureates continue to shape our everyday lives today and offers an entertaining overview - from the beginnings of the Nobel Prize to 14 groundbreaking research projects and the excellent science at the University of Würzburg today.
-At the same time, it takes a look at women in science – and poses the question of why the ranks of Würzburg's Nobel Laureates still consist exclusively of men.
+The exhibition shows how strongly the ideas and discoveries of the Nobel Laureates continue to shape our everyday lives today, it offers an engaging overview ranging from the beginnings of the Nobel Prize, through 14 groundbreaking research projects, to the excellent research at the University of Würzburg today.
+At the same time, it takes a closer look at women in science and raises the question of why, to this day, all Würzburg Nobel Prize laureates have been men.

 Timetable of the Travelling Exhibition